 Compile your code for your microcontroller

 Before you can upload your program to your microcontroller, you need to compile it.
 This means converting the code from human-readable code to machine-readable code.

 Use a compiler that supports your microcontroller and compile your code into machine-code for your chip.
-A popular compiler is for Atmel AVR chips is avr-gcc.
+A popular compiler for Atmel AVR microcontrollers is avr-gcc.

-After compilation you will have one or more files containing machine code.
-Then you need to upload these files to you microcontroller.
+After compilation, you will have one or more files containing machine code.
+Then you need to upload these files to your microcontroller.

 Upload the compiled file(s) to you microcontroller

 Usually, it’s one program file and a file for EEPROM and/or flash that you need to upload.

 You need a physical connection from your computer to your microcontroller.
 Either you can use a dedicated programmer (such as the AVRISP for AVR microcontrollers), or if you have a USB programmable chip you can program it with a USB cable (my preferred method).

 And you need a program for uploading the file(s).
 For AVR chips, you can use AVRDUDE.